C.J. Uzomah Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Recent Performances

-- In last week's game against the Ravens, Uzomah was targeted three times and racked up three catches for 91 yards (30.3 yards per catch) and scored two touchdowns.
+- In last week's game against the Ravens, Uzomah was targeted three times and recorded three catches for 91 yards (30.3 yards per reception) and scored two touchdowns.

-- Over his last three outings, Uzomah has racked up 40.7 yards per game with three touchdowns, hauling in eight passes on eight targets.
+- Uzomah's eight grabs (eight targets) have netted him 122 yards (40.7 ypg) and three touchdowns in his last three games.

 Uzomah's Cincinnati Teammates